Organized Chaos: Gladstone Park’s Tangled Streets

 Those Darned Diagonal Roads!

-It all started after Chicago annexed the greater Jefferson Park community in 1889 and the Gladstone Park section in the north had to contend with new parallel and perpendicular thoroughfares being built into its neighborhood.
+It all started after Chicago annexed the greater Jefferson Park neighborhood in 1889 along with the Gladstone Park community to its north and had to contend with new roads sprouting up that intersected with the parallel and perpendicular thoroughfares that were already there.
 Problem was, the new streets had to cross three old Indian trails that travelled in diagonally at different angles in very close proximity to one another.
-When the Plan of Chicago firmly established its systematic arrangement of urban streets with its rectangular grid system in 1909, the new streets had to hack over through the neighborhood’s three original main roads that came in on the slant…as the crow flies.
+When the Plan of Chicago firmly established its systematic arrangement of urban streets within its rectangular grid system in 1909, the new streets had to somehow fit with the neighborhood’s three original main roads that travelled in on the slant.
 Learn More…

 Street Signs at Angles